 If you use a larger amount and your baby or toddler swallows it, they may develop an upset stomach.
 This isn’t necessarily harmful, but you might want to call poison control just to be safe.

 Children develop the ability to spit at around the age of 3.
 This means you can increase the amount of fluoride toothpaste that you put on their toothbrush.

-The American Academy of Pediatrics recommends using a pea-size amount of fluoride toothpaste for children ages 3 to 6.
+The American Academy of Pediatrics recommends using a pea-sized amount of fluoride toothpaste for children ages 3 to 6.
 Although it should be avoided if possible, it’s safe for your child to swallow this pea-sized amount of fluoride toothpaste.

 At this age, brushing should always be a team effort.
 Never let your child apply toothpaste themselves or brush without supervision.
-According to the American Dental Association, children under age 6 are more likely to swallow toothpaste because their swallowing reflex still isn’t fully developed.

 If your child occasionally swallows more than a pea-sized amount, they might have an upset stomach.
 If this happens, the National Capital Poison Center recommends giving them milk or other dairy because calcium binds to fluoride in the stomach.

 If your child regularly swallows larger amounts of toothpaste, the excessive fluoride can damage tooth enamel and cause dental fluorosis, which causes white stains on the teeth.
 Their risk of damage depends on the amount of fluoride they ingest and how long they continue doing so.

 Supervising children while they brush and keeping toothpaste out of reach can help to avoid this.

 Fluoride toothpaste is safe for older children with fully developed spit and swallow reflexes and adults.